 Shoot one to three shots at 20-yards to confirm you are at least close to the bull's-eye.
 Make any windage/elevation adjustments needed to get close to the bull's-eye.
-Make final adjustments on the scope at 30-yards using the center dot/line.
+Make final adjustments on the scope at 30-yards using the center line.
 If the impact point is different than the aiming point, make adjustments to the vertical (elevation) and/or horizontal (windage) adjustments.
 Unscrew the adjustment caps and turn the adjustment knob(s) in the direction indicated by the arrow to make your correction(s).
 Continue to shoot the crossbow and adjust the scope until your impact and aiming points coincide.
-Once sighted in at 30-yards, the top dot/line should be accurate at 20-yards, the bottom dot/line should be accurate at 20-yards.
+Once sighted in at 30-yards, the top line should be accurate at 20-yards, the bottom line should be accurate at 50-yards, and the fourth partial line should be accurate at 50-yards.
 Note: At 30-yards it takes approximately four to five clicks to move your point of impact 1⁄2-inch.